The No.10: football tactics explained

 Let’s start with the disadvantages.
 If you’re a team playing a side who are expected to have the ball more than you, and generally do more with it, playing with an old school No.10 is a risky business.

-Any coach having to set-up in a disciplined defensive shape, primarily to stop the opposition from playing, can’t afford to carry any passengers.
-Having a player that isn’t great at working backwards is a luxury can afford at the highest level.
+Any coach having to set up in a compact, disciplined shape, primarily to stop the opposition from playing, can’t afford to carry any passengers.
+Having a player who isn’t great at working backwards or in defensive transition is a luxury that few can afford at the highest level.

 When he first arrived the Gunners would dominate possession against the majority of sides in the Premier League, and play a system built around Ozil.
 But in his last few seasons a weaker Arsenal team, unable to dominate games and bring out the best in Ozil, saw scrutiny fall on his lack of defensive output.

 But the advantage is obvious.
-If your wider attacking set-up ensures that your No.10 can get on the ball and effect the game, creating chances shouldn’t be a problem.
-A good Enganche will always be able to find the weak spots of a opponents defence.
+If your wider attacking set-up ensures that your No.10 can get on the ball and affect the game, creating chances shouldn’t be a problem – and having a central attacking midfielder who can roam into the half-spaces and create overloads can bring the best out of the entire team.
+A good enganche will always be able to find the spare man behind an opponent's defence.

 That’s why the really great ones can often win a game by themselves.